usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Participant Guide Module 3.md

 * This is a quick knowledge check about ownership of source code

-* **Purpose**: To quickly check participants’ knowledge or opinions and use the results to guide the discussion.
+* **Purpose**: To quickly check your knowledge or opinions and use the results to guide the discussion.

   **Notes:**
   (*next steps, takeaways, questions, etc.*)